scampbell/hello-world/README.md

 # hello-world
-Just another repository--looking forward to learning here.
+I am a beginner and really looking forward to observing/learning a lot here.
+Specically interestd in Python, and Java.